-The proof is in the payoff
+The proof is in the payoff: What is the top MBA degree salary?

 The breadth of MBA career paths and salaries is expansive – and opportunities abound.
 Based on our research, we’ve put together this shortlist of the top MBA specialization salaries1 to help narrow your focus: